plus3it/lx-ebs-backups/backup/SnapByCgroup.sh.md

 # Description
 This script is designed to perform consistent backups of a set of EBSes within a specified consistency-group.
-The script takes one argument - the name of the consistency-group assigned to one or more EBS volumes.
-The script will then request that all EBSes in the target-set will be snapshotted as close to simultaneously as the AWS tools allow (there may be a few milliseconds seconds delay between start times)
+The script takes a minimum of one argument - the name of the consistency-group assigned to one or more EBS volumes.
+Freezing of selected filesystems may be requested by adding -f "&lt;MOUNT_POINT&gt;" to the invocation.
+The script will then request that all EBSes in the target-set will be snapshotted as close to simultaneously as the AWS tools allow (there may be a few milliseconds seconds delay between start times) and that any optionally-requested filesystems be frozen and unfrozen to accommodate the snaps' data-consistency.

 # Dependencies:
 - All EBSes to be backed up as a consistency-group must be tagged: